core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 The actual preservation of ongoing observations has to be agreed by the two peers at each execution of KUDOS that they run with one another, as defined in {{preserving-observe-management}}.
 If, at the end of a KUDOS execution, the two peers have not agreed on that, they MUST terminate the ongoing observations that they have with one another, just as defined in {{ssec-derive-ctx}}.

-\[

-NOTE: While a dedicated signaling would have to be introduced, this rationale may be of more general applicability, i.e., in case an update of the OSCORE keying material is performed through a different means than KUDOS.

-\]

 ### Management of Observations {#preserving-observe-management}

 As per {{Section 3.1 of RFC7641}}, a client can register its interest in observing a resource at a server, by sending a registration request including the Observe Option with value 0.